Solution-Phase-Chemistry/ReduceScatt/paramDict_details.md

     'enforce_iso' : False # enforce off shots isotropic
 'energy_corr' : True, # ebeam photon energy correction (True or False)
     'NonLin_corr': None, #None, SVD, poly, or SVDbyBin 'AdjSub'    : 50, #number of adjascent off shots to average and subtract, -1 subtracts all

+    'BackSub' : None,  #None, 'SVD', or 'ave'  Subtract t <0 signal from all data, either take the svd of the t<0 and subtract the major component or just subtract the average
+    'earlytrange':(-0e-12,0.5e-12), #time range to use for 'BackSub'

     'aniso'  : True, # calculate anisotropy?
     'shift_n': 0, # phi offset for anisotropy in bins